 - You must be logged in to your HackerRank for Work account.

-- Click Library tab on the home page and then click +New Question.
+- Click Library tab on the home page and then click Create Question.

-- In the Select a question type dialog box, click Approximate Solution.
+- In the Select Question Type dialog box, click Approximate Solution.

 - Follow steps 3 through 6 of the Create a coding question topic.